 I grew up on Huntingdon Street, an average-sized block off of 22nd and Lehigh Avenue in North Philadelphia.
 It was in a working class Black neighborhood with a playground, recreation center, swimming pool and quite a few Black-owned businesses.
-A staple was Mr. Herman’s – or Boogie Herm’s – as us kids called it.
+A staple was Mr. Herman’s – or Boogie Herm’s – as the kids called it.

 * * *